-The Twilight Zone Tower of Terror is an attraction at Walt Disney World in Orlando, Florida.
-The theming of the Tower of Terror is based on The Twilight Zone television series that originally aired on CBS in the late 1950s to early 1960s.
+The Twilight Zone Tower of Terror is an attraction at Disney’s Hollywood Studios at the Walt Disney World Resort in Orlando, Florida.
+The attraction is based on The Twilight Zone television series created by Rod Serling that originally aired on CBS in the late 1950s to early 1960s.

 Elevator, Dark, Free Fall